 Cofrin Center for Biodiversity Student Research Grants

-Grants are available to support independent student research projects conducted within the Cofrin Arboretum and the UW-Green Bay Natural Areas, including Toft Point and Peninsula Center in Door County, Point au Sable in Brown County, and Kingfisher Farm in Manitowoc County.
+Grants are available to support independent student research projects by UW--Green Bay students conducted within the Cofrin Arboretum and the UW-Green Bay Natural Areas, including Toft Point and Peninsula Center in Door County, Point au Sable in Brown County, and Kingfisher Farm in Manitowoc County.
 An additional grant is available for research at other natural areas in the western Great Lakes area.
 Undergraduate and graduate students in any major are eligible although preference will be given to undergraduates.

 Successful applicants will carry out a field project in collaboration with a UW-Green Bay faculty member and must submit a final report, copies of all data, and any specimen vouchers.
 Grantees will present their results in an Annual Research Symposium, held during the spring semester.
 Funding for each project typically ranges from $500 - $1000 and can be used for travel costs, field equipment, and research supplies.
 Depending on availability of funds, a small stipend is sometimes included.
 Individual or collaborative proposals (up to two students) will be considered.

 Why apply for a Cofrin grant?

 Independent research is fun.
 You get to work on a question that you think is of particular interest to you.
 In other words, the project is a chance to see what it’s like to do conservation based research.
 You are making a contribution to science.
 Many of the projects provide important information that helps us make better decisions as we manage our natural areas.
 Some students publish their results in national and regional journals.
 You are building your future.
 A Cofrin project will provide you with research experience that you can use in your future career.
 Many of our participants have commented that their Cofrin Grant experience helped them to decide what field they wanted to go into and was an important piece in their resumes.

 Students interested in applying should contact a faculty member in the area of interest and design a brief (2-5 page) proposal containing the following information: